-Responsibility for planning and delivering health services are shared between national and state agencies in the FSM.
+Responsibility for National office is to coordinate health activities, establish baseline policies, monitor health implementation, planning and delivering health services are shared between national and state agencies in the FSM.
 At the national level, the Department of Health and Social Affairs (FSM-DHSA) has responsibility to provide technical assistance to the state program and to assist with mobilizing financial and other resources to support improved medical and public health services in the states.
 The departments of Health Services of the states have primary responsibility for planning and deliver services including those programs and activities directed at prevention and control of HIV AIDS and STI.